IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 If the Responder returns an HTTP redirect response (HTTP status codes 301, 302, 303, or 307), the Requester shall follow the redirect, but may stop processing if it detects a loop.
 See RFC7231 Section 6.4 Redirection 3xx.

 The Requester shall process the results according to application-defined rules.
-The Requester should be robust as the response may contain DiagnosticReport Resources that match the query parameters but are not compliant with the DiagnosticReport constraints defined here.

 #### 2:3.Y3.4.4 CapabilityStatement Resource